By Grant Edrington – Updated May 31, 2023

 These loans can also be a good fit for those without enough credit history to be approved for a traditional mortgage loan.
 For example, if you don’t have any open credit lines and have no credit score on file with the major credit bureaus, a non-QM loan might work for you.

-Because these loans are intended for people with slightly different financial situations, they typically require a little more documentation.
+Because these loans are intended for people with slightly different financial situations, they typically require a little more documentation and time to close.
 Here is a list of what you’ll be required to provide your lender in order to qualify for a Non-QM loan:

 - Your income